 Left untreated, Lyme disease has many symptoms commonly associated with other illnesses.
 This can make it difficult for doctors to diagnose right away, but more research is being conducted to understand this disease further.

 Here are the symptoms to be aware of for early on-set Lyme disease:

 - Swollen lymph nodes

 Also, 70 to 80 percent of patients with Lyme disease experience what is known as an erythema migrans rash.
-This rash develops within 3 to 30 days at the site of the tick bite.
-It is not painful or itchy necessarily, but it will produce a redness that can spread up to 12 inches in diameter.
+This rash develops within 3 to 30 days at the tick bite site.
+It is not painful or itchy, but it will produce a redness that can spread up to 12 inches in diameter.

 Symptoms of Chronic Lyme Disease

 If not treated soon enough, Lyme disease can develop further and cause worse symptoms.
-Sometimes, even when treated, Lyme disease can have lingering effects–this is known as Post-Treatment Lyme Disease Syndrome.
-These occur within days to months after the initial bite and can last up to 6 months to even over a year.
+Sometimes, even when treated, Lyme disease can have lingering effects, known as Post-Treatment Lyme Disease Syndrome.
+These occur within days to months after the initial bite and can last up to 6 months to over a year.